prjemian/punx/docs/source/validate.rst

 The process of validation compares each item in an HDF5 data file and compares it with standards to check that the item is valid within that standard.
-Each test is assigned a result, a class:`~punx.finding.Severity` object, with these values and meanings:
+Each test is assigned a result, a :class:`~punx.finding.Severity` object, with values and meanings as shown in the table below.

 =======  =========  ==========================================================
 value    color      meaning